 You’ll have the option of taking courses that address your individual career choices.
 Samples include:

-- Financial Engineering: Mathematical Models of Option Pricing and their Estimation - This course covers the analytical and numerical methodologies applied by hedge funds and derivatives trading desks to price complex derivative securities and devise arbitrage strategies.
+- Advanced Models of Option Pricing and Credit Risk - This course covers the analytical and numerical methodologies applied by hedge funds and derivatives trading desks to price complex derivative securities and devise arbitrage strategies.
 In a world of increasingly higher sophistication, the valuation of complex derivative securities and the design of arbitrage strategies require the understanding and application of advanced models of option pricing, and their application to real data.
 This course emphasizes both, and provides students with real-world problems to solve.

 - Theory of Financial Decisions 1 - This PhD-level course is concerned with models for portfolio decisions by investors and the pricing of securities in capital markets.
 It is meant to be difficult, but accessible to the motivated MBA student.